 Choice of Hotel

 Don’t compromise on the quality of your accommodation, save later.
-Choose a hotel with more than basic facilities – with a pool, activity room for kids, a variety of food options, 24×7 snack bar, room service, and laundry service.
-All these will be helpful in keeping your child engaged at times when you want to relax.
+Choose a hotel with more than necessary facilities – with a pool, activity room for kids, a variety of food options, a 24×7 snack bar, room service, and laundry service.
+All these will help keep your child engaged at times when you want to relax.
 The Tigress is one such resort in Ranthambore.

 If you are going to a national park or sanctuary, carry a binocular for your child.
 Binocular will help keep them busy and let you click pictures easily without interruption.
 Though Jeep safaris are always tempting, opt for a canter safari if you are alone with a child.
 There, you will not have to keep holding him/her all the time.

 Trust but Cautiously

 Be cautious, but do not over-judge people.
 Don’t blindly trust them, but take them along and enjoy the journey.
 Logistics usually work well with a bit of planning, don’t over-think.

 However, when you travel alone with a child, the experience is even more rewarding.
 You see people from a different perspective, get to know the better side of them.
-In general, if they don’t mean any harm, they are extremely helpful and sensitive towards you.
-This is Indian people I am talking about.
+In general, if they don’t mean any harm, they are accommodating and sensitive towards you.
+I am talking about Indians here.
 Yes, I was surprised too.
 But that has been my experience.

-Caution, right judgment, and trust in yourself are the only things which can help you gain this amazing experience.
+Caution, right judgment, and trust in yourself are the only things that can help you gain this fantastic experience.

 I hope these tips instill some confidence in you to go solo with your kid.
 Such journeys will always stay with both of you, and re-invent your bond 🙂

 Do you still have any questions or suggestions or need any help in planning a solo trip with your child?
 If yes, please feel free to post them either in the comments section of this article below or direct message on Instagram.

 If you like the article, please feel free to share it further.